 With these new insights, he returned to Paris and began developing the series of works, “Art Games”, an observation of the role of art, its’ institutions & the manner of human interaction with creativity.
 Since its release & subsequent exhibition, this project has generated significant and wide ranging interest from both the art world & the media industry.

 A second series of works, War Games, came about through a visit through Paris’ business quarter, La Defense.
 Juxtaposing the sleek, modern architecture of this district with the interjection of an inventory of deadly military armament yields quite unexpected results.

 “Photography is a very technical hobby.
-A lot of different lenses, Camera body, flash etc..
-The question isn’t to have everything but the right thing for the pictures you’re doing.
+A lot of different lenses, camera bodies, flash etc. The question isn’t to have everything but the right thing for the pictures you’re doing.

-I started photography collecting a lot of different lenses & vintage camera ( From Rolleiflex to Canon digital Lenses, with a lot of different accessories etc… )
+I started photography collecting a lot of different lenses & vintage cameras ( From Rolleiflex to Canon digital Lenses, with a lot of different accessories etc… )

 According to myself, this is the perfect quality material I need to create my photo.
 I don’t have to think about which lens I am going to use etc…

 It sets my mind free & I can focus myself on the essential: The people & the scene I have in front of my eyes.”